The 4 Absolute Best Small Business Grants for Women Entrepreneurs

 When you’re seeking a grant, watch out for scams.
 If you’re asked to pay money or sign up for some kind of subscription to access a listing of small business grants for women, beware.

 Your best bet in seeking a grant to start or expand your business?
 Talk to your local Small Business Development Center (SBDC) or SCORE office.
 These organizations are plugged into the local financing community and will be able to guide you if, indeed, there are any small business grants for women in your area from local corporations, philanthropic or economic development organizations.
-You might also want to look into SBA loans for women: an affordable kind of financing for female small business owners.
+You might also want to look into SBA loans for women: affordable business loans for female small business owners.

 Latest posts by Rieva Lesonsky (see all)